grace-anderson/book-nest/README.md

 ## Description

-Book Nest is an app for book lovers.
-Book Nest is a charming community for those who love to read e-books.
-Readers can find their new favourite book.
+Book Nest is an app for book lovers, a charming community for those who love to read e-books.
+Readers can find a new favourite book.
 Book owners can share their e-books.
-Authors can share their stories.
+Also, authors can share their stories with the Book Nest community.

-The application was designed following the [MVC (Model View Control)](https://www.educba.com/what-is-mvc-design-pattern/) design pattern using a MySQL database with Sequelize ORM, an Express.js back end, the Handlebars templating engine to present data to the user.
+The application was designed following the [MVC (Model View Control)](https://www.educba.com/what-is-mvc-design-pattern/) design pattern using a MySQL database with Sequelize ORM, an Express.js back end, and Handlebars templating to present data to the user.

 Go to [GitHub](https://github.com/grace-anderson/book-nest) for the Book Nest app's code.
 See the deployed app on **[Heroku](TO DO)**.